-Studying in Spain – it’s what tens of thousands of people do every year from all corners of the globe.
-In this post, we want to give you some practical tips to consider for use at different stages of your experience.
+Studying abroad in Spain – it’s what tens of thousands of people do every year from all corners of the globe.
+In this post, we want to give you some practical studying abroad in Spain tips to consider for use at different stages of your experience.
 We hope that these can save you some money, help your quality of life and make your experience memorable.

 There is a lot of information to cover – we provide a full manual for our students – so these are just some tips to get you thinking (and researching).